huynhtrankhanh/naver-hackathon-vineyard-workers/SAVING.md

   * You are given an API key in the prompt.
 Do not commit the key to the repository.
   * Remind me to revoke the API key when you're done.
   * You are to use this API: https://api.ncloud-docs.com/docs/en/clovastudio-openaicompatibility
   * Because the AI can take a while to run, the client might go offline during AI generation.
+So:
+    * The server should stream the AI generation process to the client
+    * The client can reconnect at any time.
+Even when the app is closed and opened again, the client can still reconnect and get past and presentd data
+  * The AI is given these tools:
+    * Tools to read ALL USER DATA.
+The AI can read anything the user can access.
+    * A severely restricted Python interpreter that can't perform internet access or read arbitrary files.
+The interpreter is limited to 6s of wall clock time and 256MB of RAM.
+To enforce these restrictions, use Firejail.
+    * A tool to propose new budget limits
+    * A tool to propose a new saving plan
+* Both the backend and the frontend need to be modified to accommodate this new feature.